Pin-and-lug cipher machine with irregular stepping

 pin-and-lug cipher machine,

-and manufactured by Crypto AG in Zug (Switzerland).
+and later by Crypto AG in Zug (Switzerland).

 It was intended as a replacement for earlier machines, like